argoproj/argo-cd/docs/operator-manual/rbac.md

 When `deny` is used as an effect in a permission, it will be effective if the permission matches.
 Even if more specific permissions with the `allow` effect match as well, the `deny` will have priority.

-The order in which the permission appears is the policy has no impact, and the result is deterministic.
+The order in which the permission appears in the policy has no impact, and the result is deterministic.

 ## Policy evaluation and matching

-The evaluation of access is done in two part: validating against the default policy, then validating the policy for the current user.
+The evaluation of access is done in two parts: validating against the default policy, then validating the policy for the current user.

 **If an action is allowed or denied by the default policy, then this effect will be effective without further evaluation**.
-When the effect is undefined, the evaluation will continue to subject-specific policies.
+When the effect is undefined, the evaluation will continue with subject-specific policies.

 The access will be evaluated for the user, then for each configured group that the user is part of.

-The matching engine, configured in `policy.matchMode`, can use two different match mode to compare the values of tokens:
+The matching engine, configured in `policy.matchMode`, can use two different match modes to compare the values of tokens:

 - `glob`: based on the [`glob` package](https://pkg.go.dev/github.com/gobwas/glob).
 - `regex`: based on the [`regexp` package](https://pkg.go.dev/regexp).

 When all tokens match during the evaluation, the effect will be returned.
 The evaluation will continue until all matching permissions are evaluated, or until a permission with the `deny` effect matches.
-After all permissions are evaluated, if there was at least one `allow` effect and no `deny`, the access will be granted.
+After all permissions are evaluated, if there was at least one `allow` effect and no `deny`, access will be granted.

 ### Glob matching

-When `glob` is used, the policy tokens are treated as single terms, without separator.
+When `glob` is used, the policy tokens are treated as single terms, without separators.

 Consider the following policy: